grafana/faro-web-sdk/demo/README.md

 ## Instrumentation

 There is various data that is captured in this app.
-Some data is captured manually while other data is automatically captured by the instrumentation provided by either Grafana JavaScript Agent and/or OpenTelemetry.
+Some data is captured manually while other data is automatically captured by the instrumentation provided by either Faro and/or OpenTelemetry.

 You can have a look over the following pages to understand what and how data is collected.